 We work internationally through the European Union, the Council of Europe, the United Nations Human Rights Council, and elsewhere.
-Our Chief Executive is currently the President of the International Humanist and Ethical Union (IHEU), and we are also a member of the European Humanist Federation (EHF).
+Our Chief Executive is currently the President of the Humanists International, and we are also a member of the European Humanist Federation (EHF).

 We work on all of our policy areas internationally – on education, secularism, human rights and equalities, and ethical issues – as well as on a number of areas that while being less prevalent within the UK, cause problems elsewhere globally – for instance, on witchcraft, slavery, and the caste system.